matteofuligni/implied_volatility/README.md

 # Implied Volatility Surface

 ## Summary
-With this script its possible to generate the implied volatility surface for a defined option with the Euler and Monte Carlo methods.
+With this script it's possible to generate the implied volatility surface for a defined option with the Euler and Monte Carlo methods.

 The implied volatility is the volatility as if that price obtained of an option was calculated with the Black-Scholes model.
 The Black-Scholes formula for a call (that is one of the vanilla option) is the following: